 Team Finals Night

-Finals Night will be a four-round bout, the same as every other team bout in the tournament.
-Teams are allowed to repeat a team pieces that they may have performed in prelims on the Team Finals stage.
-The team with the highest score after five rounds becomes the Hullabaloo 2013 Champion.
+Finals Night will be a four-round bout, the same as every other team bout in the tournament in the evening of Saturday, April 25th.
+Teams are NOT allowed to repeat a team pieces that they may have performed in prelims on the Team Finals stage.
+The team with the highest score after four rounds becomes the Hullabaloo Champion.

 If there is a tie for first, another round of three-minute poems between the tied teams will determine the winner.

 Underground Indies is the chance for individual slammers to show the breadth and depth of their poetic skills.
 After day one of prelims on Friday April 24th, we’ll take the poetry off the stage and put it into a different format.
 The audience will be arranged in a circle around the performance area.
 There will be no stage and no microphone.
 Instead 16 poets will compete in a head-to-head format to determine the best slam poet at Hullabaloo.

 Each school can nominate one poet to represent them at Underground Indies.
 This might be the winner of your school slam or your team captain.
 The selection process is up to the school or organization.
 If we have less than 16 reps, then we will have an open sign-up directly proceeding the competition to bring the number of slammers up to 16.

 There are no judges, or rather, everyone is a judge.
 16 poets are randomly chosen into 8 pairings.
 In each pairing, the two poets play rock/paper/scissors to determine who goes first.
 After both poets have performed, the winner is determined by audience applause.